ruirangerfan/stereo_pothole_datasets/README.md

 # stereo_pothole_datasets (IEEE Transactions on Image Processing 2019 datasets)
-These datasets were created by Dr. Rui Fan (Ranger).
+These datasets were created by Rui (Ranger) Fan.
 16/08/2019

 ### 1. publication ###
 These datasets were published along with our paper: